Drucker in Practice: An Interview with Jay Hennick, Founder and Chairman of FirstService Corporation, Part I

 Q: Have you pulled Drucker off the shelf recently?

-A: I’m back looking at Drucker all the time.
+I’m back looking at Drucker all the time.
 When I was chairman of Mt.
-Sinai Health Systems, I read his book Managing the Nonprofit Organization three times.
+Sinai Health Systems, I read Drucker’s book Managing the Nonprofit Organization three times.

 I have been a company chairman for a lot of years.
 I try to think about the role of director all the time.
 Every time a new member joins a board, I give them a copy of my notes from Drucker on the role of the board.
 I believe boards need Drucker’s advice today more than ever.